The front of Leicester Central Station in February 2021 after its refurbishment.

 - November 21st 2009 - Added photographs at the site of Ruddington station in 1975 to the Old Photographs section.

-added including the viaduct alongside the “Pump & Tap” pub when it was the “West End Inn”.
+and photographs added including the viaduct alongside the “Pump & Tap” pub when it was the “West End Inn”.

 - November 14th 2009 - Demolition of the Bowstring Bridge in Braunstone Gate is well underway.